-Yoors captured the modern spirit of the 1960s and 70s in his tapestry designs in the same way that the Abstract Expressionists were able to express it through their paintings.
+This stunning tapestry features an abstract form inspired by an African knife on a grey background.
+In 2012, Plow Share was included in a major retrospective of Jan Yoors’ career at the FeliXart Museum in Brussels, Belgium.
+Yoors captured the modern spirit of the 1960s and 1970s in his tapestry designs the same way that the Abstract Expressionists expressed it through their paintings.

 360 View is not available for this item.